RakhithJK/nettitude-PoshC2_Old-wiki/Persistence.md

 ### Install-Persistence / Remove-Persistence

 The Install-Persistence and Remove-Persistence commands create a 'Userland' persistence through the use of the 'Run' registry keys.
+These DO NOT require elevated privileges.

 `Install-Persistence`